Conditions and diseases

 • Prolonged stress

 On rare occasions, angina pectoris is also provoked by a spasm or cramp of the coronary artery.
-This means that the constriction is transient and can usually be treated with medication.
+If so, the narrowing is transient, and usually treatable with medication.

 Diagnosis and treatment